yazz/VisualJS/README.md

-# Yazz - A Decentralised App Store
+# Yazz - Self Service Apps Without the IT Department

 ## Docs (in progress)